WisconsinAutonomous/waGrandPrix/misc/ros2_tutorial/README.md

 You _do not_ need to go through the tutorial titled [Configuring your ROS 2 environment](https://docs.ros.org/en/foxy/Tutorials/Configuring-ROS2-Environment.html).
 The docker container has been set up so that this step can be skipped.

+Windows users will need to follow this tutorial using a linux environment set up with [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)

 ## Running the Docker Container

 Make sure you are in the waGrandPrix repository!